List all available modulesGet-Module# Loading AD module if not loadedImport-ModuleActive-Directory# If AD module is not available, install it# Need Administrative privilegesGet-Module-ListAvailable-NameActiveDirectoryInstall-WindowsFeatureRSAT-AD-PowerShell# Get domain infoGet-ADDomain# Get AD users

 Sometimes users are provided local admin roles for some specific task but it was not revoked.
 YOu will sometimes also find excessive local admin rights.

-Organization Managementis another extremely powerful group (effectively the "Domain Admins" of Exchange) and can access the mailboxes of all domain users.
+The Exchange group Organization Management is another extremely powerful group (effectively the "Domain Admins" of Exchange) and can access the mailboxes of all domain users.
 This group also has full control of the OU called Microsoft Exchange Security Groups, which contains the group Exchange Windows Permissions.

 Miscellaneous Misconfigurations